Jaimilit/beyond-the-barbell/README.md

 Add to Cart - Where a user can add a product to their cart:
 ![Add to Cart page](./media/addtocart.png)

-Shopping Bag - User can view their shopping bag/cart:
+Shopping Bag - User can view their shopping bag/cart.
+Users can also update, add, and remove items :
 ![Shopping Bag page](./media/shoppingbag.png)

-Check Out - User can go to checkout to buy their products:
+Check Out - User can go to checkout to buy their products.
+This is fully functional via stripe payment.
+On the left side you enter your personal information including delivery information.
+If you are a logged in user, you can check a check box that you want to save your info to your profile page:
 ![Check Out page](./media/checkout.png)

-Order Success - User is informed that their order was successful:
+Order Success - User is informed that their order was successful and can see their orders:
 ![Order page](./media/ordersuccess.png)

 Edit or Delete Product - Where Admin can edit and delete products: